The first time my parent’s threw me a surprise party, I almost called their bluff because of a pack of Bubble Tape.

 How did I come up with this number?
 There is not fancy formula except that it should be able to cover expenses for a couple of months if you suddenly lose your job or if an unexpected cost arises: sick family members, car accidents, broken bones, surgery, your dog eating a pound of chocolate etc, etc, etc .

-Once you’re married, or a homeowner or have children — I appreciate Johnny Moneyseed’s formula.
-He believes you should calculate everything that could go wrong and have enough money to handle all of them happening at the same time.
-In other words, he believes you should have the deductibles for your insurance policies saved + a buffer for incidentals.
+Once you’re married, or a homeowner or have children and are closer to debt free than not, then think about calculating everything that could go wrong and have enough money to handle all of them happening at the same time.
+In other words, the deductibles for your insurance policies saved + a buffer for incidentals.

 But what if you have debt?